 While you certainly don’t need to bring along everything on this list, it should give you a good idea of what to pack for Vietnam and what you can leave at home.

 First things first; travel insurance.
-Whether you’re visiting for a couple of days or months, it’s always better to be prepared when traveling abroad.
+Whether you’re visiting for a couple of days or months, it’s always a good idea to be prepared when traveling abroad.

 While Vietnam is a pretty safe country to visit, welcoming millions of visitors every year (a whopping 18 million tourists visited the country in 2019), you never know what can happen on a trip.
 Petty theft, scams, food poising, and unforeseeable cancellations due to the weather are all possibilities when touring Vietnam.

 World Nomads* travel insurance has been designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation, and more.

 *World Nomads provides travel insurance for travellers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.